My Background – in depth

 Part One: Why are people doing what they are doing?

 Especially during my time in Oregon, USA, and also in Oxford, I went to many personal growth seminars and learned how much I loved this work with people.
-I was deeply touched at “Heart of Now” in Oregon to see men - who had seemed so strong and confident - cry and talk about their insecurities.
 At these seminars I also explored my fundamental question in a more personal way, trying to understand why I was doing, what I was doing.
 Back in Marburg, I continued my journey by starting yoga and meditation.

-Since the kids are a little older now, I am also going on longer seminars and retreats again, like Tony Robbins’ “Date with Destiny”, the NARM® practitioner training with Dr. Lawrence Heller and my meditation retreat with Michael A. Singer (author of “The Untethered Soul”) in the US.
+A few years ago, I started going on longer seminars and retreats again, like Tony Robbins’ “Date with Destiny”, the NARM® practitioner training and Masterclasses with Dr. Lawrence Heller and my meditation retreat with Michael A. Singer (author of “The Untethered Soul”) in the US.
 There, I finally found some substantial answers to my question.

 Part Two: Energy

-About two months after the “Date with Destiny”, Ralph pointed me towards an episode of Tony Robbins’ podcast with Michael A. Singer, author of “The Untethered Soul”.
+About two months after the “Date with Destiny”, I came upon an episode of Tony Robbins’ podcast with Michael A. Singer, author of “The Untethered Soul”.
 Michael Singer explained the necessity of letting go of past experiences and feelings, so we can start feeling the unity with our life energy.
 We need the awareness that we are not our thoughts or emotions, but the one who is experiencing them.
 Thoughts and emotions arise from not fully processed past experiences, they bubble up.
 If we can manage to let them pass without holding on to them and without shoving them down again, they are gone once and for all.
 And this lets our life energy flow a bit more freely than before.
-For me, just listening to this and starting to practice letting go, I felt the energy flow in my body for the first time.

-Soon after listening to Michael Singer’s “The Untethered Soul” audiobook for the first time, my NARM® practitioner training started.
+Soon after listening to this, my NARM® practitioner training started.
 It fit into all of this beautifully, as also Larry Heller, the founder of NARM® bases his theory on the life force in all of us.
 In his view, mainly early attachment experiences block the flow of the life force.
 In his approach to therapy, these blocking experiences can come gently to the surface, can be felt and released.
-During the training weeks, my experience of the energy flow in my body increased and I continue to enjoy and explore that.